Understanding how the World Table works will help you increase your relevance and influence in the community.

 When Authenticity Just Isn’t Possible: If you cannot or do not want to reveal your identity for any reason, you can achieve the same score in the end.
 It might take the system a little more time to best determine your score, but if you contribute well and avoid making personal attacks, the long term results will be the same.

-World Table does not moderate the comments.
-Moderation is done by each media site or newspaper as they see fit.
-No one media site or newspaper is the same.
-Each sets up and runs their World Table system as they see fit.
+Moderation is done by administrative staff from the website as they see fit.
 World Table will happily handle technical support questions, or questions about our software.
-But questions about moderation and decisions by the paper should be directed to the papers themselves.
+However, questions about moderation and decisions by the moderators should be directed to the website staff themselves.

 Why is my score dropping?